Cheap Car Insurance for 40-Year-Olds

 |Age Bracket||Average Annual Auto Insurance Cost|

-Using a methodology outlined here, USAA is the cheapest car insurance company for drivers aged between 40 and 49.
-USAA's auto insurance policies cost $700 less than the group average, at an average annual premium of $1,185.
-That compares favorably to more expensive companies' higher premiums — see the data below.
+USAA is also the cheapest car insurance company for motorists aged between 40 and 49.
+USAA's auto insurance policies cost over $200 less than the group average, at an average annual premium of $1,233.
+That compares favorably to more expensive companies' higher premiums.

 If you do not qualify for coverage through USAA, Nationwide could be your next-cheapest option.
-At $1,257, Nationwide charges an average rate of $629 for a standard six-month policy — just $105 per month.
+At $1,413 per year, Nationwide charges an average rate of $117 per month.

 A few frequent 40-something life changes could necessitate insurance policy alterations.
-Check out below a few of the most common situations and how to deal with the insurance ramifications.
+Check out below some of the most common situations and how to deal with the insurance ramifications.

 Taking the plunge and purchasing a home might seem scary, but you can take solace in the savings you’ll receive from your insurance company.
 Homeowners pay slightly less for car insurance than renters for several reasons: